aupasana/aupasana.github.io/_posts/2016-02-02-working-with-jekyll.md

 title: Working with jekyll
 date: "2016-02-02 07:30:00 -0700"
 comments: true
 tag:
 - jekyll
-- tech
 category: tech
 ---

 Migrating this site to jekyll has been an interesting experience.
 In order to simplify the deployment process, I stuck to vanilla jekyll (i.e. what was supported by github pages).
 Here are some learnings:

 <!--more-->

 + The built-in pagination support is inflexible and lack-luster.
 Want to manage two logical blogs on indepenent topics in a single deployment?
 Forget about it.

 + Something as simple as adding a table of contents to a page is more painful than it should be, unless you are looking for simple in-line positioning.
 I ended up using the jQuery TOC library.

 + There is little support for post tags or categories in combination with